News

 The textile, fashion and graphic students repurposed over 40 boxes of surplus-to-requirement fabric from the designer and TV star’s Community Clothing brand, creating eight large-scale banners with eco design messages at their heart to hang as an installation to open the Design Council’s Design for Planet Festival.

-Each three meters in size, the banners hang spectacularly in the newly named Lowry Building stairwell and reflect the ethos of Grant’s sustainable, locally crafted campaigning clothes brand which matches Manchester Met’s commitment as one of the UK’s leading universities for sustainability.
+Each three metres in size, the banners hang spectacularly in the newly named Lowry Building stairwell and reflect the ethos of Grant’s sustainable, locally crafted campaigning clothes brand which matches Manchester Met’s commitment as one of the UK’s leading universities for sustainability.

 Working with the high-quality Community Clothing offcuts, students from the University’s Manchester School of Art were tasked with designing and creating the banners to be showcased at the Design Council’s Design for Planet Festival 2024, which this year took place at Manchester Metropolitan University.